 Rosenberg and colleagues review evidence suggesting that T cells that target tumor neoantigens arising from cancer mutations are the main mediators of many effective cancer immunotherapies in humans.

-Introducing chimeric antigen receptors into the endogenous T-cell receptor locus reduces tonic signalling, averts accelerated T-cell differentiation and delays T-cell exhaustion, leading to enhanced function and anti-tumour efficacy compared to random integrations.
+Using T cells transduced with synthetic chimeric antigen receptors (CARs) is a promising strategy for treating certain types of cancer.
+Here Michel Sadelain and colleagues provide evidence in a mouse tumour model that knocking the CAR into the endogenous T-cell receptor α constant locus reduces tonic signalling, avoids accelerated T-cell differentiation, and delays T-cell exhaustion.
+This results in enhanced function and anti-tumour efficacy compared with random integrations.

 The aim of immunotherapy is to treat cancer by enabling the immune system to attack the tumour.
 In the past decade, remarkable results have been obtained in clinical trials with immunotherapy for patients with advanced-stage cancer.
 Two types of immunotherapy have been used in the majority of trials conducted in the past decade: immune cell-targeted antibody therapy and adoptive cellular therapy.
 Herein, the latest advances in both modalities are discussed, including settings for which testing combination strategies and 'armoured' CAR T cells are recommended.